Skip to content

 Program Description:

-SIT Study Abroad South Africa: Social & Political Transformation
+SIT Study Abroad South Africa: International Relations in the Global South

 Please visit the SIT Study Abroad website for details on the program courses (including syllabi), educational excursions, and housing.